 Will I Use It?

 I’ve had the opportunity to read the CSB a fair amount since my first post.
 It’s a very good translation.
 It’s a slightly smoother reading HCSB, while also a faithful translation of the original text.
 I encourage you to get it.

-For now, I will continue to use the HCSB as the primary translation in my personal devotions; at least until the NAS update comes out next year.
+For now, I will continue to use the HCSB as the primary translation in my personal devotions; at least until the NASB update comes out in 2020.
 By that time, I’ll be about due for a translation change anyway.
-Frankly, I expect the NAS update to be close to the smother reading CSB, except for the capitalization of the personal pronouns of God and the gender rendering, but they may change either or both of those too.
+Frankly, I expect the NASB update to be close to the smother reading CSB, except for the capitalization of the personal pronouns of God and the gender rendering, but they may change either or both of those too.

 The major English translations we have these days are very good.
 That we have the luxury of choosing one based on our personal preferences is quite extraordinary.
-The best translation, however, is the one that helps us better understand God’s Word.
+The best translation, however, is the one that helps us to understand God’s Word.
 Reading the Bible daily is more important than capitalization issues.
 So we need to keep our priorities straight.

 Like, follow, share.